giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

   - How can I add an app to a workload cluster with GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2024-11-07
+last_review_date: 2024-11-18
 ---

 This document is part of the documentation to use GitOps with Giant Swarm app platform.
 You can find more information about the [app platform in our docs]({{< relref "/overview/fleet-management/app-management/" >}}).

 # Add a new app to a workload cluster

-Follow the instructions below to add a new `App` to a workload cluster managed in this repository.
-You can add an `App` directly (without any intermediate step) or use an [app template]({{< relref "/tutorials/continuous-deployment/apps/add_app_template/" >}}).
+You can add an `App` resource directly or based it on an [app template]({{< relref "/tutorials/continuous-deployment/apps/add_app_template/" >}}).
 The documentation below shows common steps as well as what's different in both cases.

 ## Examples

 Examples of creating apps are available in following locations:

 - An example of a directly configured app (the simplest use case - no configuration): an [app without configuration](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME_OUT_OF_BAND_NO_FLUX_APP/mapi/apps/hello-world)
-- An example of a directly configured app (with configuration): an [app that uses a configuration configmap](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME_OUT_OF_BAND_NO_FLUX_APP/mapi/apps/ingress-nginx)
+- An example of a directly configured app (with configuration): an [app that uses a configuration `ConfigMap`](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME_OUT_OF_BAND_NO_FLUX_APP/mapi/apps/ingress-nginx)
 - An example of an app created from an app template is available in [WC_NAME/apps/ingress-nginx-from-template](https://github.com/giantswarm/gitops-template/tree/main/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME_OUT_OF_BAND_NO_FLUX_APP/mapi/apps/ingress-nginx-from-template).

 ## Common steps